About

 For more information, check out the Climate Cooldown Website.

-Mini Grants for School Sustainability Projects
+Mini-Grants for School Sustainability Projects

 Interested in contributing to the sustainability of your child’s school?
 Consider applying for a $2,000 Micro Grant!